Farzam1372/Farzam1372/README.md

 # Farzam Nazari - Data Scientist 👩‍💻
-Hello, I'm Farzam Nazari, exprienced passionate data scientist and AI enthusiast with a master's degree in industrial engineering and international management.
+Hello, I'm Farzam Nazari, experienced data scientist and AI enthusiast with a master's degree in industrial engineering and international management.
+I love solving problems in creative ways using data.

 ----
 # Professional Background 🌐